Geoff Schultz, Ed.D.

 Research Overview

 Schultz’s research has focused on intrinsic motivation and academic learning and how these motives impact children’s achievement, particularly in students with special needs.
-It factors in affection bias decision-making in special education due process hearings.
+He has also published papers investigating factors affecting biased decision-making in special education due process hearings.
+He served as a state hearing officer for 10 years

 I taught children with special needs for eight years in suburbs of Chicago – Wheaton and Downers Grove – as well as Rockford, Illinois.
-I was also a three year coach of high school basketball!
+I was also a three-year varsity coach of high school basketball!

 Teaching Focus